-236 NEMMCO - TIRC 1997, Attachment 4.

-(the largest load centre in Southern NSW).
+In order to assess the potential settlement impacts of different static MLFs on Southern NSW loads and Snowy generation, NEMMCO-TIRC calculated the settlement outcomes for Snowy generation and a 100MW customer load in Canberra (the largest load centre in Southern NSW).
 Based on restrictive modelling assumptions, it was concluded that:

-- there was potential for Snowy Generation to have a significantly different settlement outcome, depending on whether it was in its own region or included in the NSW region-even when the time-weighted regional reference prices it faced were similar.
-Snowy Hydro's annual output was 6% higher and its annual income 7% higher when it had its own pricing region rather than being included in NSW; and - the energy purchase costs for 100MW of customer load in Canberra were unlikely to be different if Snowy generation had its own region or was included in NSW.237
+- There was potential for Snowy Generation to have a significantly different settlement outcome, depending on whether it was in its own region or included in the NSW region-even when the time-weighted regional reference prices it faced were similar.
+Snowy Hydro's annual output was 6% higher and its annual income 7% higher when it had its own pricing region rather than being included in NSW; and - The energy purchase costs for 100MW of customer load in Canberra were unlikely to be different if Snowy generation had its own region or was included in NSW.486

-C.2.3 Limitations of NEMMCO-TIRC analysis
+E.4 Limitations of NEMMCO-TIRC analysis